Skip to main content

 How do I get involved in the committee?

-The AGM takes place each year towards end of the Lent term usually 1 week before the Annual Dinner.
-This is when the committee for the proceeding year is voted in.
+The annual general meeting (AGM) takes place each year towards the end of Lent term, usually 1 week before Annual Dinner.
+This is when the committee for the next year is voted in.
 Details of all the positions available and the voting procedure are published a few weeks in advance of the AGM.
-The actual handover event is the Annual Dinner on the Saturday at the end of the Lent term.
+The actual handover event is the Annual Dinner on the Saturday at the end of Lent term.
 Do get involved: anyone who has will tell you, it is well worth it.

 Who’s better, Oxford or Cambridge?